 Hyatt Hotels Corporation announced its 27th brand today.
 Hyatt Studios will mark the company’s entry into upper-midscale lodging in the Americas (competitors like Comfort Inn, Hampton by Hilton, and Holiday Inn fall within this category).
-Hyatt plans to build 100 hotels this year with the first one opening in 2024.
+Hyatt plans to open the first one in 2024.

 The Hyatt Studios brand will join Hyatt Place, Hyatt House, and Caption by Hyatt in the select-service category.
 The brand is designed to accommodate both leisure and business guests for both quick and extended stays.
 Hyatt collaborated with developers on the design with a target segment in mind.
 Like other extended-stay brands, food-and-beverage options will include a complimentary breakfast as well as a 24-hour market.
 Guest rooms will have kitchens to provide guests the ability to cook in their rooms.
 (A rendering of a guest room is above.)